LohithMarneni/FM-MERN/ReadMe.md

 Till now for backend u have only written to give suggestion i future u should have to return places also for suggestion based on user location
 02-11-2024: updated front end and checked backend whether it was functioning correctly or not
-05-11-2024: added routes and login page completed
+05-11-2024: added routes and login page completed 08-11-2024 when submit is clicked it was blank page instead of home page